cbaggers/cepl/README.md

 * fn                 (which you can find at https://github.com/cbaggers/fn)
 * temporal-functions (which you can find at https://github.com/cbaggers/temporal-functions)

-If you are using quicklisp then drop this in your local-projects directory and run the following in your repl:
-    (ql:quickload :cepl)
-    (cepl:repl)

 **Running on OSX**
 Doesnt work yet.
 If anyone can lend a hand I would be very greatful